dekoza/mtgpl/docs/_sources/OGW.rst.txt

 :mtgtip:`General Tazri<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/4/34e9aa86-1a31-4c0f-928d-923f066286b6.jpg?1562905706|https://scryfall.com/card/ogw/19/general-tazri?utm_source=api>`
-   When General Tazri enters the battlefield, you may search your library for an Ally creature card, reveal it, put it into your hand, then shuffle your library.
+   When General Tazri enters the battlefield, you may search your library for an Ally creature card, reveal it, put it into your hand, then shuffle.

    |mana_w|\ |mana_u|\ |mana_b|\ |mana_r|\ |mana_g|: Ally creatures you control get +X/+X until end of turn, where X is the number of colors among those creatures.